-At present University College is monitoring the COVID-19 outbreak and implementing measures to keep our community safe and continuing to operate.
-We need to be proactive and have decided to introduce additional measures to increase social distancing as outlined below.
+University College is monitoring the COVID-19 outbreak and implementing measures to keep our community safe and continuing to operate.
+We need to be proactive and adhere to the strict social distancing measures as outlined by the government.
 Some of our students, staff and wider visitors could be particularly vulnerable to the severe complications that may come with contracting COVID-19.
-So now is the time to listen to expert advice, which is recommending that we all have to do our bit to minimise transmission and the impact on our already strained health services.
+Although some restrictions are beginning to ease, we still need to consider expert advice, which is recommending that we all have to do our bit to continue to minimise transmission and avoid a potential ‘second wave’ of the pandemic.

 We will update these FAQs regularly and continue to review our response to this evolving situation in line with recommendations from Victoria’s Chief Health Officer and the DHHS.
 Please do not hesitate to contact the College on email@example.com if you have any further queries or concerns.

 Emergency Support Funds

 Please note that on 6 April the University of Melbourne and RMIT both released their financial support programs for students who have been impacted by the Coronavirus pandemic.
 Visit the links here to check your eligibility and apply.
 Please contact our Advancement Manager, if you require any assistance.
 Monash University and Victoria University have now also released their compensation packages.

 UC has also created its own COVID-19 Scholarship Fund as an additional form of support for our affected students.
 Applications for this fund close on the 30th of June.
 You can find out more about applying on our scholarships page.